v1n1sk0/DZpiton/README.md

-#  TYT MOGLA BbITb VASHA REKLAMA
+#  TYT MOGLA BbITb VASHA REKLAMA!

 This project provides a widget to **display and process bank operations data**.
 It includes functions for filtering, sorting, masking, and analyzing transaction data through both functional and generator-based approaches.